BIGJRA/BIGJRA.github.io/rejuv.md

 # Written by @BIGJRA

-<important> My site hasn't been completely rolled out yet: I could use some help to double check these things:
+My site hasn't been completely rolled out yet: I could use some help to double check these things:

 Does every battle have a field listed (including No Field)?
 Should be yes.